gounthar/learning-2024-devops/docs/src/ci/README.md

 ![cicd](../assets/images/runners.png)

-- **GitLab Runner:** independant processing power that executes CI/CD jobs defined in the `gitlab-ci.yml`.
+- **GitLab Runner:** independent processing power that executes CI/CD jobs defined in the `gitlab-ci.yml`.
 It can be installed on various platforms and supports different executor types like Shell, Docker, Kubernetes, etc.

 - **Executor Types:** Determines how jobs are executed.
 For instance, Docker executor runs jobs inside Docker containers for isolated and reproducible environments.

+You may have a look at this article I wrote years ago: https://bruno.verachten.fr/2021/01/11/Arm-your-ci-with-fruits/ .

 ### CI/CD for Developers